 Annie Ellis spoke at the Scientific Research Symposium of the Ovarian Cancer Research Fund on November 13, 2010.

 My story actually begins about 3 months prior to my diagnosis.
 I had my regular appointment with my gynecologist for my yearly physical exam.
+I had no physical complaints and I was feeling well.

 In September of 1999, while exercising, I had acid reflux every time I bent at the waist.
 When this continued for around three weeks, I made an appointment with my gynecologist.
 Years before, I had a hysterectomy for fibroids, but asked that my ovaries be left in if they were healthy so I could have a normal menopause.
 They were healthy.